Let’s get real for a moment.

 No man is an island, we are all ultimately better together.
 Why not learn from others who have been down the same path that you are struggling through at this moment?

-Here are two newly released who I am in Christ books on embracing your identity in Christ that you can consider adding to your reading list.
+Here are some newly released who I am in Christ books on embracing your identity in Christ that you can consider adding to your reading list.